Svancara/FinDogAI/docs/prd.md

 **FR18:** The system shall assign sequential, voice-friendly numbers via Cloud Functions using transactional allocation (not client-side counters): jobNumber, teamMemberNumber, vehicleNumber, machineNumber per tenant; ordinalNumber per job (costs/advances/events).
 Online: allocate via HTTPS callable; Offline: assigned on sync by onCreate triggers.
 Gaps acceptable; duplicates prohibited.

+**FR19:** The system shall implement an offline sync conflict resolution policy.
+All mutable documents include `createdAt`, `createdBy`, `updatedAt` (serverTimestamp), and `updatedBy`.
+Conflicts are resolved via last-write-wins (LWW) at the document level; sequential numbers are allocated server-side to prevent ID conflicts; jobs use soft delete (`status: archived`) instead of destructive delete.
+Updates to deleted documents and other sync errors are surfaced in a "Sync Issues" UI with options to Discard, Retry, or Recreate as new.
+Audit logs provide traceability for manual review and recovery.

 ### Non-Functional Requirements

 **NFR1:** Voice pipeline latency (post-wake-word to first STT token) shall achieve ≤3.0 seconds (median) and ≤5.0 seconds (P95) on mid-range Android devices under typical 4G conditions.